Logan-Trivoli Fire Protection District 309.565.7552

 On December 15, 2001, firefighters in Trivoli moved into a new fire station at 18911 W Farmington Road in Trivoli that replaced the old fire station which had been located at 101 N Trivoli Ave.
 The old station had been very cramped and did not allow for the purchase of modern firefighting apparatus.
 The new station allows not only for the present fire apparatus, but also allows for growth in the future.
 The building is also equipped with a modern office, meeting room, kitchen, and rest rooms.

 Logan-Trivoli is proud to provide Emergency Medical Technician (EMT) service to our fire district.
-This level of service, which unfortunately is becoming uncommon in Peoria County, allows our EMT’s to use early defibrillation, 12 lead cardiac monitoring, nitro and aspirin for chest pains, Epinephrine for anaphylactic emergencies, Narcan® for overdose emergencies, I-Gel for advanced airways, Albuterol® and Atrovent® for breathing problems, Zofran® for nausea/vomiting, Benadryl® for allergic reactions, Glucagon for diabetic emergencies, and CPAP for breathing difficulty emergencies.
+This level of service, which unfortunately is becoming uncommon in Peoria County, allows our EMT’s to use early defibrillation, 12 lead cardiac monitoring, nitro and aspirin for chest pains, Epinephrine for anaphylactic emergencies, Narcan® for overdose emergencies, I-Gel for advanced airways, Albuterol® and Atrovent® for breathing problems, Glucagon for diabetic emergencies, Zofran® for nausea/vomiting, Benadryl® for allergic reactions, CPAP for breathing difficulty emergencies and the ResQCPR System.
 Logan-Trivoli’s EMTs also receive advanced training such as International Trauma Life Support (ITLS) and Pediatric Education for Prehospital Professionals (PEPP).
 We are proud to be a member agency of the Peoria Area Emergency Medical Services (PAEMS) System based at OSF St Francis Medical Center in Peoria.

 Advanced Life Support Patient Transport Services are provided by Advanced Medical Transport of Central Illinois (AMT).
 We are proud to have a great working relationship with the staff of AMT.

 Helicopter medical transport services from the scene of serious incidents is provided by OSF St Francis Medical Center’s Lifeflight program.
-Their helicopters are based at the General Wayne A Downing Peoria International Airport.
+While the helicopters are based at the General Wayne A Downing Peoria International Airport, they are stationed in Galesburg, Bloomington, Peru, and Rockford.

 Logan-Trivoli has eight pieces of fire apparatus available to respond to incidents.
-Three at Hanna City, three at Trivoli, and two at Lake Camelot.
+Three at Hanna City (Engine/Rescue, Tender, Brush Truck), three at Trivoli (Engine/Tender, Brush Truck, Rescue), and two at Lake Camelot (Engine/Tender, Rescue).

 We are a member of the Mutual Aid Box Alarm System (MABAS), Division 36, which is the State of Illinois fire mutual aid system.
 This allows our department to have almost unlimited fire and EMS resources from almost every fire department in Illinois.